 Lateral benefit fee shall mean the amount charged to the property owner for each structure to be connected to the sanitary sewer system, in addition to the capital connection fee.
 This fee applies when a property owner has not previously contributed to the cost of construction of the sewer main abutting the property.
 The fee shall be paid prior to connection, based on residential equivalent units, and in accordance with the township fee ordinance.
-The payment of this fee is non-transferable to other properties and is non-refundable.
+This fee is non-transferable to other properties and non-refundable.